Svelte Highlight

 Copy Button

-component to add copy-to-clipboard
+Use the CopyButton component to add copy-to-clipboard

 functionality to your highlighted code blocks.